 John Meadowcroft is Reader in Public Policy in the Department of Political Economy at King’s College London.

-Dr John Meadowcroft Senior Lecturer in Public Policy and former Head of Department of Political Economy in 2010, serving as Head of Department in 2013 and 2014.
+John joined King’s in 2006 and was a founding member of the Department of Political Economy in 2010, serving as Head of Department in 2013 and 2014.
 Prior to coming to King’s, John taught on the Hansard Scholars Programme at the LSE and in the School of Politics at Queen Mary, University of London.
-He has also worked in the practical world of policy and politics at the Institute of Economic Affairs and as an assistant to Simon Hughes MP.
-John has a first class degree in Public Policy and a PhD in Political Science from Goldsmiths College, University of London.
+John has also worked at a Westminster think tank and as an assistant to a Member of Parliament.
+He has a first class degree in Public Policy and a PhD in Political Science from Goldsmiths, University of London.